Grommash9/aiotx/docs/clients/evm_client/get_gas_price.rst

     async get_gas_price() -> int

-Get the current gas price on the BSC network.
+Get the current gas price on the network.

 Returns:

-    int: The gas price in wei.
+   - **int**: The gas price in wei.

 Example usage: